Find Affordable College Courses

 327 Yearly Graduations

 The 7th most popular school in the country for social sciences majors who are seeking their master's degree is University of Wisconsin - Madison.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-The social sciences program at University of Wisconsin - Madison awarded 327 master's degrees during the 2020-2021 school year.
-About 49% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 327 people received their master's degree in social sciences from UW - Madison.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 41% were women.
+Data shows that UW - Madison graduates that hold this degree go on to make a median salary of $61,019.

 #8